Events & Trainings:

 Please note that scholarships are available for low-income or non-working KTP members.
 Ideally cost should not be a barrier to attendance.
-Special accommodations are available with sufficient advance notice.
+Accommodations are available with sufficient advance notice.

 Please submit completed registration forms (see links below) to Maura Sheil-Hughes by fax at 860-343-5314, by email at KTP@cahs.org or mail to 31 DeJohn Drive, Middletown CT 06457.
 Questions?
 Call 860-788-6180.